- Scientific name: Rosa acicularis Lindl. subsp. sayi (Schwein.) W.H. Lewis

 Population status

 Massachusetts Natural Heritage & Endangered Species Program database has 2 records from 1 county (Berkshire).
-Only 1 of those records is within the last 25-year period.
+Only one of those populations has been observed since 2000.

 Distribution in Massachusetts